 Jodorowsky's crew validates his robust self-image, describing him as a man who kicked open the doors of their imaginations and nourished them with compliments and useful suggestions.
 One gets the sense that while copious amounts of intoxicants were surely consumed throughout the process—some of Foss and Giger's more outlandish illustrations have a whiff of hashish and patchouli oil about them—the most powerful drug was Jodorowsky's encouragement.
 "I was searching for the light of genius in every person," he says, and from the twinkle in his eye you can tell that he means it.
 His crew worked right up to the edge of exhaustion without resenting him.
 "He was like a dictator or a cult leader, assembling his army all around him," says his son Brontis, who was cast as Paul Atriedes, the Messianic hero of "Dune," and embarked on a six hour a day, seven day a week, two-year regimen of martial arts, swordfighting and gymnastics.

 This is, if you take a half-step back, a familiar story.
-For every movie that makes it to the screen there are untold numbers that don't.
-Just as the lost manuscript looms so large in the writer's imagination that it becomes the greatest story never published, so too does every unmade film start to seem like a cinema classic that was viciously snuffed in the womb.
-So of course every moment of "Jodorowsky's Dune" has a touch of wistful exaggeration.
-And of course every projection of what the finished film might have looked like—much less the way it would have supposedly transformed human consciousness!—like has to be taken with a grain of spice.
+For every movie that makes it to the screen, there are untold numbers that don't.
+Just as the lost manuscript looms so large in the writer's imagination that it becomes the greatest story never published, so too does every unmade film start to seem like a cinema classic snuffed in the womb.
+Of course every moment of "Jodorowsky's Dune" has a touch of wistful exaggeration.
+And of course every projection of what the completed film might have looked like—much less the way it would have supposedly transformed human consciousness!—has to be taken with a grain of spice.